Grzegorz96/millionaire-app-frontend/README.md

 - Ending the game with a guaranteed amount during a wrong answer, arbitrarily withdrawing from the game or by answering all questions correctly.
 - Validation of entered data.
 - Handling response errors from the server.
+- Dynamic display of the list of in-game amounts.

 ## Technology used